Harpoon (missile): Development

 In 1965, the United States Navy began studies for a missile in the 45 km range class for use against surfaced submarines.
 The name Harpoon was assigned to the project.
-The sinking of the Israeli destroyer Eilat in 1967 by a Soviet-built Styx anti-ship missile shocked senior United States Navy officers, who until then had not been appreciative of the threat posed by anti-ship missiles.
+The sinking of the Israeli destroyer Eilat in 1967 by a Soviet-built Styx anti-ship missile shocked senior United States Navy officers, who until then had not appreciated the threat posed by anti-ship missiles.
 In 1970 Chief of Naval Operations Admiral Elmo Zumwalt accelerated the development of Harpoon as part of his "Project Sixty" initiative, hoping to add much-needed striking power to U.S. surface warships such as the Ticonderoga-class cruiser.

 The first Harpoon was delivered in 1977; in 2004, Boeing delivered the 7,000th.

 The Harpoon has also been adapted for carriage on several aircraft, including the P-3 Orion, the P-8 Poseidon, the AV-8B Harrier II, the F/A-18 Hornet and the U.S. Air Force B-52H bombers.
 The Harpoon was purchased by many nations, including India, Japan, Singapore, South Korea, Taiwan, the United Arab Emirates and most NATO countries.

 The Royal Australian Air Force can fire AGM-84-series missiles from its F/A-18F Super Hornets.
 AP-3C Orion, and P-8 Poseidon aircraft, and previously from the now retired F-111C/Gs and F/A-18A/B Hornets.
 The Royal Australian Navy deploys the Harpoon on major surface combatants and in the Collins-class submarines.
-The Spanish Air Force and the Chilean Navy are also AGM-84D customers, and they deploy the missiles on surface ships, and F/A-18s, F-16s, and P-3 Orion aircraft.
-The British Royal Navy deploys the Harpoon on several types of surface ships.
+The Spanish Air Force and the Chilean Navy are also AGM-84D customers, and they deploy the missiles on surface ships, and F/A-18s, F-16 Falcons, and P-3 Orion aircraft.
+The British Royal Navy formerly deployed the Harpoon on several types of surface ships, they were phased out starting in 2023 and replaced with the Naval Strike Missile which has twice the range of a Harpoon and is about 20% faster.